A complete guide to natural supplements for dogs

 The problem is that our present world is miles away from ideal and nutrient deficiency is one of the most undiagnosed and serious problems connected to disease.

 Most people do not like chemistry.
 I must say that I used to think I didn’t like it until I saw a connection with real life.
 Biochemistry is especially fascinating.
-Millions of biochemical reactions happen in you and your dog’s body every day and they are completely automated.
+Billions of biochemical reactions happen in you and your dog’s body every second (37 billion to be exact!) and they are completely automated.
 No CEO, no middle management, just pure force of nature nothing short of miracles.

 What the biochemistry teachers forgot to remind us is that none of these biochemical reactions can happen without all the elements - building blocks - being present.
 This is where it becomes clear how important nutrients are and why I am so relentless in passing the message on.
 This is why I love formulating supplements that replace those nutrients missing because of the wide spread irresponsible management of natural resources.

 Most people do not realize that the most common causes of disease are not viruses or bacteria or even toxins but deficiencies of nutrients.
 That is why so many people see such miraculous recoveries of depleted and ill dogs when we simply add a few essentials that are missing.